KarenTazayan/Azure-Pipelines-Immersion/README.md

 Install [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) on operation system which you are using.

 >Attention!
-The next steps below (till section 3) are optional.
+The steps outlined below, up to section 3, are optional

 If you are using Windows 11 or Windows 10 it is more appropriate to use WSL 2 and install Docker Desktop on Ubuntu-22.04.

-What are required for this?
-> - Microsoft Azure Subscription, [you can create a free account](https://azure.microsoft.com/en-us/free/) if you don't have any.
+Here we have two options:

+- The first option is to use WSL 2 on the host operationg system.
+- The second option is to keep the host operating system clean and create a Windows 10/11 Virtual Machine with Hyper-V using [Nested Virtualization](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/nested-virtualization).
+What are required for *Nested Virtualization*?
 > - [Windows machine with virtualization technology (AMD-V / Intel VT-x)](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/nested-virtualization)
 >   - Windows Server 2016/Windows 10 or greater for Intel processor with VT-x
 >   - Windows Server 2022/Windows 11 or greater AMD EPYC/Ryzen processor
+> - Enable [nested virtualization](https://learn.microsoft.com/en-us/windows/wsl/faq#can-i-run-wsl-2-in-a-virtual-machine-) on the Virtual Machine

-Open terminal enable WSL 2 and install Ubuntu-22.04 with the following command
+Regardless of the option you chose above, you need to open a terminal on the host (for the first option) or on the VM (for the second option).
+Then enable WSL 2 and install Ubuntu 22.04 with the following command, typing it in the terminal window:
 ```
 wsl --install -d Ubuntu-22.04
 ```